jp2321/dl4cv_dev/slides/chapter4_02_batch_norm_spatial_dropout.md

 ---

 # Batch Norm
- Goal: Stable training, high learning rate
+Goal: Stable training, high learning rate <br>

-Reasons why BatchNorm works are highly discussed:
+Reasons why BatchNorm works are highly discussed: <br>
-    1. Reduces internal covariate shift (2015-2018)
+    1. Reduces internal covariate shift (2015-2018) <br>
-    2. Reduces wrong scaling of the activation outputs
+    2. Reduces wrong scaling of the activation outputs <br>

 <img src="vl3/batch_norm.png">

 Source: (Ioffe & Szegedy, 2015)

 Notes: Batch normalization is a technique to make the training process of the network more stable.
 Since the development in 2015, it is implemented in many models, not only CNN's but all types of networks.
 While the mechanism of batch norm is easy to explain, the reason why it works is highly discussed in research.
-Each batch is normalized to a mean of 0 and a variance of 1 (Ioffe & Szegedy, 2015).
+Each batch is normalized to a mean of beta and a variance of gamma , which could be 0 and 1 (Ioffe & Szegedy, 2015).

 The two learned parameters, gamma and beta restore the representation power.
 Gamma is the scaling parameter x, while beta is the interpect to shift the distribution.